 In order to enter one of the majors offered by the College, students must complete the Declaration/Change of Major Form.
 Students who wish to change their major must complete this application noting 'change of major.'
 This form should be completed electronically.
-Students must complete at least 50% of course work in the major in residence at Trinity College.
+Students must complete at least 50% of coursework in the major in residence at Trinity College.
 All students graduating with a Bachelor of Arts degree will receive a double major consisting of a Bible and Theology major along with their chosen major.
-Students may declare an additional major but should be aware that this may extend their program of study at the College beyond four years.
+Students may declare an additional major but should be aware that this may extend their program of study at the College beyond four years since an additional 30 credits in the major is required.